galeone/dynamic-training-bench/README.md

 That's a VGG-like model, whose input is a 32x32x3 image.
 The author claims to achieve 92.45% on CIFAR-10, using Torch.

 # Preprocessing
-Instead of converting input images from RGB to YUV colorspace, we use RGB.
+- No conversion from RGB to YUV has been done.

-The images are singularly whitened (each channel is normalized).
+- No normalization over the whole train set has been done: no means where colected.

-No normalization over the whole train set has been done: no means where colected.
+- The images are singularly whitened (each channel is normalized).

-# Data Augmentation
+## Data Augmentation
 The only data augmentation done is the horizontal flip.

 # Measurements

-Different models have been evaluated.
+Different training procedures have been evaluated.
 When using (mini-batch) SGD + Momentum, the following parameters has been used when no otherwise specified.

 - Momentum: 0.9